kmrose08/python-challenge/PyPoll/README.md

   * The winner of the election based on popular vote.

-Final script prints the analysis to the terminal and exports a text file with the results.
+Final script intended to print the analysis to the terminal and exports a text file with the results.